Moshe-Immerman/Moshe-Immerman/development-principles.md

 | [Theory of Constraints](https://en.wikipedia.org/wiki/Theory_of_constraints) | An organisation can only be as agile as it's least agile department |

+## The 8th Uber Law - KISS

+The 8th and arguable most important law of all deserves a section all on it's own - Keeping things simple i

+*A complex system that works is invariably found to have evolved from a simple system that worked.
+A complex system designed from scratch never works and cannot be patched up to make it work.
+You have to start over with a working simple system.* – **John Gall**

+*Any intelligent fool can make things bigger and more complex...
+It takes a touch of genius - and a lot of courage to move in the opposite direction.* - **E. F. Schumacher**

+*It seems that perfection is attained, not when there is nothing more to add, but when there is nothing more to take away.* - **Antoine de Saint Exupéry**

 ## Regional Laws